validatedpatterns/docs/workflow.md

 # Workflow

 These patterns are designed to be composed of multiple components, and for those components to be used in gitops workflows by consumers and contributors.
 To use the first pattern as an example, we maintain the [Industrial Edge](industrial-edge) pattern, which uses a [repo](https://github.com/hybrid-cloud-patterns/industrial-edge) with pattern-specific logic and configuration as well as a [common repo](https://github.com/hybrid-cloud-patterns/common) which has elements common to multiple patterns.
-The common repo is included in each pattern repo as a submodule.
-This allows consumers of the pattern flexibility to in both repos, or neither, as it suits their needs.
+The common repo is included in each pattern repo as a subtree; t

 ## Consuming a pattern